asantos00/website/content/blog/error-handling-with-react-and-redux.md

 With this approach, we managed to fix all the listed problems.
 We have created a layer of decoupling that enables to change without breaking all the other usages.

+- Enforced error structure

+- Error reducer is shared

+- Decoupled reducers and components from errors format

+- Error messages shown coherently

 We've decided to _colocate_ the 3 functions: `createErrorSelector, errorReducer` and `errorActionCreator`.
 If one of them needs to be changed, it most likely means that the other two also need to.
 In contrast, all the _reducers_, _components_ and _thunks_ that are dealing with errors can remain intact.

 This was the kind of flexibility we aimed to.

 ## Future improvements

 If we decide to add translation codes, or to change the error structure that comes from the back-end, we know we will only have to change a single file.

-**Writing code that is easy to change** is something we're always aiming for at KI labs.
-Our habitat are fast changing environments and recently bootstraped companies that want to interate fast.
-Reach out if that's an environment you want to work in 😉
+**Writing code that is easy to change** is something we're always aiming for at [KI labs](https://www.linkedin.com/company/ki-labs-lisbon/) and [xgeeks](https://www.xgeeks.io/).
+Our habitat are fast changing environments and recently bootstraped companies that interate fast.
+Reach out to use if this is an environment where you would thrive into! 😉

 How are you handling your errors in this kind of situation?
 Have you created something similar?
 Are you using something automated to deal with error states?
 How are you displaying them?